bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

     <footer>\\[OpenAI help portal](https://help.openai.com/en/articles/8809935-how-chat-retention-works-in-chatgpt)</footer>
 </blockquote>

 You have option to toggle delete all chats from preferences of your account.
 Also you delete all of data by simply deleting the account.
-In dialog when deleting account we can see
+In dialog when deleting account we can see:

 <blockquote>
     <div>Your data will be deleted within 30 days, except we may retain a limited set of data for longer where required or permitted by law.</div>